5 WordPress Game Plugins To Level Up Your Site’s Fun Factor

 6. Relationships – This hook relates more to the online gaming community.
 These kinds of games allow you to build relationships with other players and feel part of a community.
 This sense of community and comradery brings players back time after time.

-That’s Great And All… But Won’t An On-Site Game Distract My Audience?
+Won’t An On-Site Game Distract My Audience?

 We’ve determined why games are so addictive and why people love playing them.